 Mark has been a dedicated leader in local ORT leadership for over 20 years.
 In 2005, he was recognized with ORT’s Sadie and Maurice Friedman Leadership Award and has since served in various positions on the Executive Committee.
 Trish and Mark Adler have an impressive commitment to and involvement in the Cleveland Jewish Community, to Israel, and to education.
 In 2016, they were honored with the Ohio Region’s Maimonides Award for their service and fierce dedication to education.
 Mark is a former member of the boards of The Mandel JCC and The Temple-Tifereth Israel.

 Mark and Trish are the proud parents of two adult daughters, Samantha and Shelby.

-A resident of Florham Park, NJ, Saul Berkowitz joined the National Board of Directors of ORT America in 2016.
-He is a Certified Public Accountant, and he recently retired as a partner at a national CPA firm where he practiced for over 40 years.
+Saul Berkowitz has been involved with ORT for over 30 years.
+He has been a board member since 2016 and was elected to the executive committee in 2020.
+He is a Certified Public Accountant and was a partner at RSM US LLP where he practiced for over 50 years.
+He is currently a business adviser to several of his former clients and is a partner in a consulting firm known as Leveraged Wisdom.
 A graduate of Syracuse University, Saul and his wife Suzanne have two children (and one grandchild), both of whom work for non-profit organizations.